gwijthoff/paleoarchaeology/archaeology_outline.md

 Shoot for 6-8k words.

 Something more than just a lit review.
 Perhaps a mix between an intellectual history and a case study?
+What's a specific object or case study that could be used?
+Perhaps Alan Kay's speculative design for a tablet for children?
+How that invokes imaginary media *as well as* concerns about cognitive abilities, learning challenges, growing/learning through tools, etc?
+An archaeology of the "tablet," something that has a ton of "paleo-" resonance, tablet as a writing surface, etc.  Or is that too convenient, too cutesy?
+A geographical map of spread of stone tool modes could be related to conceptual spread of ideas of reading/learning/literacy?

 Conceptualizing the encounter between a user and a tool.
 Heidegger is useful here, but what we're after is something like *interaction* and future-directedness.